-I’m mom to six dear ones who range in age from 20 months to 12 years: My first son was born with all sorts of intervention in a hospital when I was 22.
-My last four babies were born at home.
-My third son was born in the interior of Liberia in a little mud house.
+I’m mom to seven dear ones who range in age from baby to teen: My first son was born with all sorts of intervention in a hospital when I was 22.
+My last five babies were born at home.
+One of my sons was born in the interior of Liberia in a little mud house.
 After an 18 month adoption process he came home with us in January of 2009.
-He is a true gift and the child of my heart.
-As far as answering the “Will you have any more?
-Will you adopt again?” questions, only God knows.
-We are okay with that; in fact, we find it rather thrilling. **Updated to add that we are expecting a new little one this fall!
+He is the child of my heart, and I can’t imagine life without him.